Cassio7/Portfolio/content/projects.md

 ## SoundClaudio
 **SoundClaudio** is a replica of SoundCloud, developed for educational, learning and demonstration only purposes.
 This project demonstrates how to build a music-sharing platform using modern web technologies.
-It simulates essential features of [SoundCloud](https://soundcloud.com/), such as user registration or login, music uploading, save songs inside liked playlist and streaming music.
+It simulates essential features of [SoundCloud](https://soundcloud.com/), such as user registration or log in, possibility to upload music, save songs simply with the *heart* icon and put on the liked playlist, streaming music and shuffle through your albums.

 **Technology:**
 - Angular